 Are you tracking ongoing expenses with the same people?

 Yes: Stick with Splitwise.
 Its running balance model is built for this.
-Consider Pro ($40/year) if you need receipt scanning or hit the daily limit regularly.
+Consider Pro ($4.99/month, less per month on the annual plan) if you need receipt scanning or hit the daily limit regularly.

 No: You probably don’t need a ledger app.
 A single-bill splitting tool is a better fit.